9 Shoulder Exercises To Heal And Recover From A Labral Tear Shoulder Injury

 Simon, a YouTuber, shares in one of his vlogs his experience of undergoing shoulder surgery: “I thought maybe I’ve just flared up the joint and it will settle down on its own, and if it doesn’t, I will get surgery.
 With a bit of gentle rotator cuff rehab and time alone, the symptoms went away (i).”
 However, he continues, “About 2 years later, in 2020, my shoulders started hurting again.”
 After multiple wrong diagnoses and rehab therapies, he was diagnosed with a labral tear and underwent surgery.

-However, there are certain shoulder range of motion exercises you must avoid.
+Even if you follow these safety tips, you must avoid a certain shoulder range of motion exercises.
 Find out what they are in the following section.

 Torn Labrum Exercises To Avoid